Rosalind Productions

-The companies most recent Broadway co-production is the anticipated revival of Funny Girl which originally starring Beanie Feldstein as Fanny Brice, Jane Lynch as Mrs. Brice, Tony-nominated Jared Grimes as Eddie Ryan and Ramin Karimloo as Nicky Arnstein.
+In 2023, Off-Broadway, the company provided production support to Keen Company for their revival of Pulitzer Prize winner Lynn Nottage's earliest works Crumbs from the Table of Joy, about a family living through the great migration.
+The company's most recent Broadway co-production is the revival of Funny Girl which originally starring Beanie Feldstein as Fanny Brice, Jane Lynch as Mrs. Brice, Tony-nominated Jared Grimes as Eddie Ryan and Ramin Karimloo as Nicky Arnstein.
 Lea Michele and Tovah Feldshuh assumed the roles of Fanny Brice and Mrs Brice respectively on September 6, 2022.

 Rosalind co-produced Tony-nominated The Prom, featuring direction and choreography by Tony Award winner Casey Nicholaw, a book by Tony Award winner Bob Martin and Tony Award nominee Chad Beguelin, music by Tony Award nominee Matthew Sklar and lyrics by Chad Beguelin.
 The Prom was the first musical of the 2018-2019 Broadway season to be named a New York Times Critics' Pick and also received Best Musical nominations from The Drama League and Outer Critics' Circle.
 In 2019, Rosalind Productions also co-produced the gender-blind Broadway revival of King Lear, starring Tony Award winner Glenda Jackson, Tony Award winner Jayne Houdyshell and Ruth Wilson, who was nominated for a Tony Award for Best Featured Actress.

 Rosalind Productions also co-produced the Tony-nominated revival of Edward Albee's Three Tall Women on Broadway starring Glenda Jackson, Laurie Metcalf, and Alison Pill.
 The show was nominated for six Tony Awards including Best Revival along with Drama Desk, Drama League and Outer Critics' Circle awards for Outstanding Revival.
 Jackson earned a Tony Award for Best Actress in a Play and Metcalf for Best Featured Actress in a Play.

 In 2017, the company was Producing Associate for the Broadway musical War Paint, starring two-time Tony Award winners Patti LuPone as Helena Rubinstein and Christine Ebersole as Elizabeth Arden.
 The company also Associate Produced The Miracle Worker on Broadway in 2010.